by Lisa McGrimmon

-Valentine's Day is this week, so it seemed like a great time to focus on finding the things we're most passionate about, and focusing on our biggest priorities - both business and personal.
+Valentine's Day, when our thoughts turn to love, is this week.
+So it seemed like a great time to look at how to find the things we most love about our businesses, and focus on our biggest priorities - both business and personal.

 Okay, truth be told, I'm still working on mastering this lesson, but it's big.
 It goes beyond delegating, or getting up an hour earlier.
-It helps you to ensure you're working toward goals that reflect the fundamental values of your business.
+It helps you to ensure you're working toward business goals that truly reflect your fundamental values.

-4 essential truths I've learned over the years that need to be in line if you're going to build a business that's in line with your values.
+4 essential truths I've learned over the years that need to addressed if you're going to build a business that's in line with your values.

-As a former career coach, I cringe every time I hear the advice, "follow your passion."
+As a former career advisor, I cringe every time I hear the advice follow your passion.
 It's irresponsible and unhelpful for so many reasons.
-I'm having trouble writing this intro, because I don't even know where to start...
-Read the article, and you'll see why this advice gets me so riled up, and what you can do instead to build a business you love.
+Read the article, and you'll see why this advice gets me so riled up, and what you can do instead to actually build a business you love.